qiankanglai/ImagePicker/README.md

 The origin project is https://github.com/Losiowaty/ImagePicker, and I clear the whole project, in addition to:

 - add support for iPhone (combined with iPad)
+- add support for Win32
 - take advantage of ccx 3.0 API
+- other platforms like Mac is able to compile

 ps.
 The image is loaded by platform API and deliveried to ccx in memory directly.
 No repeated IO is needed.